KEO-cls-eedi/specification/doc/clseedi.md

 <span id="REQ-18"><a href="#REQ-18">[REQ-18]</a></span>,
 otherwise it SHALL reply with a negative acknowledgement message with `"errorNumber": 3` (command execution error)
 <span id="REQ-19"><a href="#REQ-19">[REQ-19]</a></span>.
 This can happen, when the controllable system rejects the failsafe value.
-When no controllable system is attached the local device SHALL reply with a negative acknowledgement message with `"errorNumber": 4` (command not supported).

 In the EEBUS use cases LPC and LPP there is a heartbeat mechanism to monitor connectivity in the home area network and trigger the failsafe state.
 Because CLS.EEDI is used for wide area communication there is no heartbeat mechanism.